bobbycomet/Griffin-Hub/README.md

 A **profile** is a named bundle of "what kind of software is this, and what does it need."
 WinBridge ships ten:

+> **NOTE:** SteamDeck gaming will only work if you have your device ready to use AppImages with read/write capabilities.

 | Profile | Runner | What it's for |
 |---|---|---|
 | **Gaming** | Proton GE | Windows games.
 DXVK, VKD3D, Esync/Fsync, Media Foundation, Core Fonts, VC++ 2022. |